Stella Taylor: Early swim career

 In the early 1960s, Taylor moved to Miami and then to Fort Lauderdale, Florida, where she would spend the rest of her life.
 There she met the first executive director of the International Swimming Hall of Fame, Buck Dawson, where she was active, who convinced her to pursue marathon swimming.
-Dawson served as Executive Director from 1964-87.
+Dawson served as executive director from 1964 to 1987.
 Taylor took up Marathon swimming around the age of 32 around 1962.
-During the 1970's she trained with the Northeast High School Swim Team, as well as the Fort Lauderdale and Pinecrest Swim Teams.
+During the 1970s she trained with the Northeast High School Swim Team, as well as the Fort Lauderdale and Pinecrest Swim Teams.

 In 1969, she was given the Greta Andersen Trophy (awarded by the famed Danish swimmer), for being "the outstanding first-year woman swimmer on the World Professional Marathon Swimming Federation circuit."
 Another marathon swimmer of that time, Diana Nyad, won the same award the following year.

 Professions outside swimming

 Professionally, Taylor taught at the Fort Lauderdale Oral School until around 1965, when she began training as a swimmer full time, and working as a pool manager at Coral Ridge Country Club and Nova High School.
 A blue-eyed blonde, she often had a tan during her training.
 She would occasionally fill in as a swim coach or instructor, or volunteer or work part-time at Fort Lauderdale's Swimming Hall of Fame.

 Taylor died on February 11, 2003, aged 73 in Fort Lauderdale from complications of a brain tumor.
 She had been hospitalized around six months and had been a resident at Palm Court Convalescent Home in Wilton Manors in Fort Lauderdale.
 She was buried at Lauderdale Memorial Park.
 Bob Duenkel, a long-time friend, mentor and coach, who first met her in 1969, and crewed for her on several of her long distance swims, said "She devoted a large part of her life to Marathon Swimming."
 Deunkel noted that she always had an ability to continue, and would never give up.
-Deunkel would serve as an Executive Director and Curator of the International Swimming Hall of Fame in Fort Lauderdale.
+Deunkel would serve as an executive director and Curator of the International Swimming Hall of Fame in Fort Lauderdale.
 Taylor never married, and her medical expenses and insurance near the end of her life had drained her savings to the point where her medical bills were not getting paid until a friend successfully took up a collection.